Anne Mowbray, Duchess of York

 Anne Mowbray, Duchess of York, was married as a child to Richard, Duke of York, son of Edward IV.
 The ceremony took place on 15th January 1478 in St Stephen's chapel in the Palace of Westminster and the bridegroom was only five years old.

 Anne was born in Framlingham Castle in Suffolk on 10th December 1472.
-Her father was John Mowbrary, Duke of Norfolk and her mother Elizabeth (Talbot).
+Her father was John Mowbray, Duke of Norfolk and her mother Elizabeth (Talbot).
 She died at Greenwich aged eight on 19th November 1481 and was buried in Westminster Abbey in the chapel of St Erasmus, recently built by her mother in law Queen Elizabeth Woodville.
-This chapel, probably on the south side of the Lady Chapel which Henry III erected in 1220, was pulled down in 1502 to make way for a new larger Lady Chapel built by Henry VII.
-It had been thought that her body was re-buried in this new chapel or elsewhere in the Abbey.
+This small chapel, on the south side of the Lady Chapel which Henry III erected in 1220, was pulled down in 1502 to make way for a new larger Lady Chapel built by Henry VII.
+It had been thought for many years that her body was re-buried in this new chapel or elsewhere in the Abbey.

 �Re-burial in Westminster Abbey